Get cold calling!

 Me: Hi Mr CIO, I’m Martin Williams from Amazing Consultancy.
 I sent you a letter last week introducing myself, and the work that we do at Amazing Consultancy.
 Did you get my letter?

-Mr CIO: No. And, if I did I’d have probably thrown it in the bin!
+Mr CIO: No. And if I'm honest, if I did I’d have probably thrown it in the bin!

-Now it doesn’t take a rocket scientist to see that this wasn’t going quite as I’d planned.
-But, my response to the prospect was:
+Now it doesn’t take a rocket scientist to see that this wasn’t going quite to plan.
+So, my response to the prospect was:

 Me: “Ha, to be honest, that’s probably what I’d have done too.
 But since I do have your attention for a moment, may I just share with you some thoughts from some of the projects we’ve been working on in your sector?
 Specifically, we’ve just finished working with a large firm on their global applications strategy.”